Select your Open Day

-Study for this Masters in Coastal Resilience and gain knowledge and skills to find practical and sustainable solutions to coastal problems arising from climate change, development and population growth in the coastal zone.
+Gain knowledge and skills to find practical and sustainable solutions to problems arising from coastal zone climate change, development and population growth.

-- Unique opportunity to study coastal resilience from a trans-Atlantic perspective – study semesters in both the UK and the USA
+- Take up this unique opportunity to study coastal resilience from a trans-Atlantic perspective with semesters in the UK and the USA

-- Excellent employment opportunities in areas such as marine and coastal spatial planning, policy making for local/national government, coastal zone management and coastal urban regeneration
+- Look forward to excellent employment opportunities in areas such as marine and coastal spatial planning, policy making for local/national government, coastal zone management and coastal urban regeneration

 - Develop extensive practical experience using Geographic Information Systems (GIS) and Remote Sensing (RS) technologies